pranay-legrand/tryactions/README.md

 ## Device Under Test

-The default address of the *device under test* system is defined in file `test.config`.
+The default address of the *device under test* system is Obtained by running the generate VM Script, This address is saved to the environment file and then defined in `test.config`.
 You can use the `IDM_SYSTEM` environment to change the default device.
 Example

 ```sh